5G’S IMPACT ON EDGE COMPUTING & IOT

 The next generation of wireless technology is here.
-5G will enhance connectivity across all platforms, providing more efficient, faster and better signal strength which opens doors for new possibilities across cellular networks.
+5G enhances connectivity across all platforms, delivering faster speeds, improved efficiency, and stronger signal strength, opening new possibilities across cellular networks.
 It is predicted that by 2024 more than 1.5 billion devices will be connected to 5G.1 So how will 5G enhance your cellular connectivity?

 Differentiating Between 4G and 5G

-5G will be a strong enabler in the expansion of the Internet of Things (IoT), given the speed and versatility it will bring to networks.
+5G will drive the expansion of the Internet of Things (IoT), given the speed and versatility it will bring to networks.
 5G has a range of benefits when compared to 4G, based on its use of the 30 GHz to 300 GHz spectrum:

 5G is gradually being rolled out, so later iterations are expected to have even stronger capabilities.